On January 1, 2005, my ex-husband and I officially separated. I still feel sad about that.

 From the time we moved overseas in 1993, my ex and I spent four to six weeks each summer with Mom at her home in Quebec’s Eastern Townships.
 We could do that because of the extended holidays afforded by his work, and the fact that I had my own business.
 After he and I separated in 2005, I returned to Canada to be with Mom for four to six weeks at Christmas in addition to the time I spent each summer.
 Essentially, I lived with her for a quarter of the year for the next six years.
 I couldn’t have done that had I still been married.

 In 2011, I returned to Canada for good to care for Mom 24/7.
-I couldn’t have done that if I were married.
+I couldn’t have done that if I had still been married.
 On November 16, 2012, Mom was placed in a nursing home.
 I saw her virtually every day after that until she died on Wednesday, August 17, 2016.
 I was free to choose to remain close to her because I had no other attachments or commitments.
 I was by her side, holding her hand, when she drew her last breath.

 The decade-long journey as Mom’s care partner was a tortuous, joyful, and painful roller coaster of emotions, challenges, loss, and healing none of which I would have experienced had my marriage not ended.
 I think about that a lot.
 I wonder about destiny, the Chinese characters for which are tattooed on the palm of my right hand; I had that done in the summer of 2004, six months before my marriage ended.

 I’ve decided some things are meant to be.
 Others are not.
 Paradoxically, I believe some things are worth fighting for.
-Others not so much.
+Others, not so much.
 I also know from experience it can be devilishly hard to distinguish between the two.

 Other times it’s as crisp and clear as a fall morning or a mid-winter night.